vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 source spans, and retained automation bindings.
 The full build is warning-free and all 20 CTest targets pass; no test code is added.

+### Prepare MIDI once before constructing artifacts

+Apply optional observed-range modulation scaling while preparing the lowered MIDI.
+Artifact construction now encodes that prepared value directly and chooses its diagnostics in one place.
+Remove the complete MidiSequence copy previously made for every MIDI artifact, including exports with scaling disabled.
+Repeated MIDI requests reuse the same scaled sequence without repeating modulation analysis or scaling.
+The canonical performance still supplies modulation maxima.

+This removes 13 production lines and two policy arguments from artifact writing.
+A temporary sanitized comparison checks exact bytes and all diagnostic fields across 1,440 scenarios: six modulation targets, both conversion/scaling policies, three level resolutions, missing and replacement performances, zero and fractional amounts, and repeated encoding.
+The full build is warning-free and all 20 CTest targets pass; no test code is added.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,